Why should I install solar panels?

 How do solar panels work?

-- the electricity is then passed through an inverter, this changes the direct current (DC) to alternating current (AC)
+- the electricity is then passed through an inverter, which changes the direct current (DC) to alternating current (AC)

 - this electricity can then be used to power your household appliances, charge your battery, or be exported to the grid